-The Pirate Flag Story
+The Legacy of the AIS Pirate Flag

-“We had a nice new fancy building that looked like a corporate environment,” said Thayer.
-“Clean walls, shiny floors and big offices, but it didn’t quite have our own flavor.
-A couple of us went on a mission to the hardware store and got some supplies.
-We went out after hours one night, lowered the flag, put the pirate flag up and raised it.
+“We had a nice new fancy building that looked like a corporate environment, but it didn’t quite have our own flavor,” said Thayer.
+“A couple of us went on a mission to the hardware store and got some supplies.
+We gathered outside of the new building after hours one night, lowered the flag, put the pirate flag up and raised it.
 It’s been that way ever since.”

 Privacy Settings